 Using Bootstrap Components in React

-Example: Create a Navigation Bar
+Example: Creating a Navigation Bar

 import React from 'react';